Stop! Your Lease Extension in Lee On The Solent Could Be FREE

 If you are facing a significant premium because your lease in Lee On The Solent has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Main reasons to start your Lee On The Solent lease extension
+Top reasons for Lee On The Solent lease extension

 An extended lease has roughly the same value as a freehold

-It is generally accepted that a property with in excess of one hundred years remaining is worth roughly the equivalent as a freehold.
-Where an further 90 years added to any lease with more than 30 years unexpired, the residence will be equivalent in value to a freehold for many years ahead.
+It is generally accepted that a property with in excess of 100 years remaining is worth roughly the equivalent as a freehold.
+Where an further ninety years added to any lease with more than 30 years left, the residence will be equivalent in value to a freehold for decades to come.

 Lender Requirement